-- Ivabradine blocks the I_f current in the SA node that is responsible for controlling the heart rate. - By blocking this current, ivabradine slows the spontaneous depolarization of the sinus node resulting in a dose-dependent slowing of the heart rate. - Ivabradine's effects are specific to the I_f current and it does not affect myocardial contractility, or AV conduction. only effect is slowing the heart rate
+- Ivabradine blocks the If current in the SA node that is responsible for controlling the heart rate. - By blocking this current, ivabradine slows the spontaneous depolarization of the sinus node resulting in a dose-dependent slowing of the heart rate. - Ivabradine's effects are specific to the If current and it does not affect myocardial contractility, or AV conduction.

-- Used for patients with HFrEF in sinus rhythm with a 1 heart rate ≥ 70 beats/min that are receiving maximally televated treatment with 8 blockers or - maximally tolerated treatment with β -blockers or have2 contraindications to β -blockers. - Ivabradine is extensively metabolized by intestinal and hepatic CYP3A4. - Co-administration with CYP3A4 inhibitors (itraconazole, macrolide antibiotics, HIV protease inhibitors, verapamil, diltiazem, grapefruit juice) is contraindicated because of the large increase in exposure and potential for bradycardia.
+- Used for patients with HFrEF in sinus rhythm with a heart rate ≥ 70 beats/min that are receiving maximally tolerated treatment with β-blockers or have contraindications to β-blockers. - Ivabradine is extensively metabolized by intestinal and hepatic CYP3A4. - Co-administration with CYP3A4 inhibitors (itraconazole, macrolide antibiotics, HIV protease inhibitors, verapamil, diltiazem, grapefruit juice) is contraindicated because of the large increase in exposure and potential for bradycardia.

-- Use with CYP3A inducers (St. John's wort, rifampin, phenytoin) should be avoided. - Because QT interval prolongation can be increased by slower heart rates, ivabradine should be used cautiously, if at all, with other agents known to prolong the QT interval. (predispose to torsades de pointes)
+- Use with CYP3A inducers (St. John's wort, rifampin, phenytoin) should be avoided. - Because QT interval prolongation can be increased by slower heart rates, ivabradine should be used cautiously, if at all, with other agents known to prolong the QT interval.